furyahub/furynode/docs/proposals/asymmetric-adds.md

 r - amount of native token added a - amount of external token added
 ```
-Currently furynoded blocks asymmetric adds.
+Currently furynd blocks asymmetric adds.
 The following procedure is proposed to enable
 asymmetric adds.

 ### Proposed method